thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 Decoupled template logic, when enabled, is not a requirement.
 Its being enabled for a specific resolved template will only mean that the engine will *look for* a resource containing decoupled logic, parsing and merging it with the original template if it exists.
-No error will be issued if the decoupled logic resource does not exist.
+No error will be thrown if the decoupled logic resource does not exist.

 Also, in the same template we can mix both *coupled* and *decoupled* logic, for example by adding some Thymeleaf attributes at the original template file but leaving others for the separate decoupled logic file.
 The most common case for this is